WebileApps/login-sidedrawer-nav-ns/README.md

 <!-- app.component.html -->
 <page-router-outlet actionBarVisibility="never"></page-router-outlet>
 ```
 * Although not explored here, we can lazily load components inside the named PRO.
-It requires you to use `NSEmptyOutletComponent` like a example [here](https://www.nativescript.org/blog/implementing-a-login-for-nativescript-apps-with-tab-based-navigation) which demonstrates tab drawer navigation after login.
+It requires you to use `NSEmptyOutletComponent` like this [example](https://www.nativescript.org/blog/implementing-a-login-for-nativescript-apps-with-tab-based-navigation) which demonstrates tab drawer navigation after login.
 ```typescript
 import { NSEmptyOutletComponent } from "nativescript-angular/router";